RedHatQE/rhui3-automation/tests/README.md

   * _Red Hat Enterprise Linux Atomic Host (Trees) from RHUI_
   * _Red Hat Enterprise Linux Atomic Host Beta (Source RPMs) from RHUI_
   * _Red Hat Enterprise Linux Atomic Host (RPMs) from RHUI_
+* `rhcert_empty.pem` — This must be a Red Hat content certificate containing no entitlement.
 * `rhcert_expired.pem` — This must be an expired Red Hat content certificate.
 * `rhcert_incompatible.pem` — This must be a Red Hat content certificate containing one or more entitlements that are not compatible with RHUI (containing a non-RHUI repository path) and no compatible entitlement at all.
 * `rhcert_partially_invalid.pem` — This must be a Red Hat content certificate containing one or more entitlements that are not compatible with RHUI (containing a non-RHUI repository path) but also at least one compatible entitlement.